Glitches far from transient gravitational-wave events do not bias inference: Background

 The amount of glitch-signal overlap will determine the degree to which inference is biased.
 A glitch and a GW signal overlap in frequency when, under a Fourier decomposition, there are frequencies, $f_i$, for which they are both nonzero.
 A glitch and a signal overlap in time when there are times, $t_i$, for which they are both nonzero.
 A glitch and a signal overlap in time-frequency if, when decomposed into time-frequency space, there are bins with non-zero content from both.
 Therefore a glitch and signal can overlap in both time and frequency, but \textit{not} overlap in time-frequency.
 These definitions apply even for GWs with higher-order modes, for which there is no 1-1 relationship between time and frequency.
 In this case, we consider all CBC modes $(\ell, |m|)$ to determine overlaps, e.g., Fig.~\ref{fig:schematic}.

 Currently, if a glitch cannot be excluded from the analysis by redefinition of the analysis window (subject to the established criteria~\cite{gwtc3}), it is subject to mitigation.
 Common mitigation methods include: (i) subtracting a single estimate of the glitch from the data, a process known as ``glitch subtraction''~\cite{Davis:2018yrz, Davis:2022ird}, (ii) modeling both the signal and the glitch and thus marginalizing over the uncertainty of both models~\cite{Hourihane:2022doe_glitch, Ghonge:2023ksb, Chatziioannou:2019zvs, Udall:2024ovp_191109}, and (ii) removing all affected data by zeroing~\cite{Zweizig:gating} or by replacing with Gaussian noise~\cite{Zackay:2019kkv}.
 Glitch subtraction requires some (time or frequency) reconstruction of the glitch.
 Some glitch classes can be described with physical models such as slow and fast scattering~\cite{Soni:2023kqq, LIGO:2020zwl, Udall:2022vkv}.
-Another option is to utilize a ``witness" channel~\cite{Davis:2018yrz} (if one exists).
+Another option is to utilize auxiliary data channels that ``witness'' noise.
+By determining the transfer function between these witness channel(s) and the measured strain data, it is possible to subtract the associated glitch~\cite{Davis:2018yrz}, but only if such channels exist.
 In the absence of physically-motivated models or witness channels, most glitches are targeted phenomenologically with $\BW$~\cite{Cornish:2020dwh, Cornish:2014kda}, further described in Sec.~\ref{sec:bayeswave}.